matthew-scherf/Only-One/preliminary_paper.md

 This work emerges from the intersection of three commitments:

 1. **Direct experience:** A personal encounter with non-dual awareness
-2. **Philosophical rigor:** Training in formal logic and analytic philosophy
+2. **Philosophical Curiosity:** A relentless drive to figure it out
 3. **Cross-cultural respect:** Recognition that wisdom traditions worldwide deserve serious engagement

 The combination is unusual but not unprecedented. Śaṅkara himself was both a realized sage and a systematic philosopher.
 Nāgārjuna combined meditation and logic.
 Spinoza lived a contemplative life while writing geometrically precise philosophy.

 What is new is the availability of machine verification—the ability to have automated systems check our reasoning.
-This adds a level of rigor that previous philosopher-contemplatives could not access.
+This adds a level of rigor that previous contemplatives could not access.

 But ultimately, the formalization is a finger pointing at the moon.
 The moon—the direct recognition of your identity as the Absolute—cannot be grasped through symbols alone.
 The formalization serves as preparation, clarification, and confirmation, but not as substitute for realization.